denoland/fresh/docs/getting-started/index.md

+---
+description: |
+  In this chapter of the `fresh` documentation, you'll be introduced to the framework.
+Create a new project, run it locally, edit and create pages, fetch data, handle user interactions, and deploy it.
+---

 In this chapter of the `fresh` documentation, you'll be introduced to the framework.
 You'll learn how to create a new project, run it locally, edit and create pages, fetch data, handle user interactions, and how to then deploy the